Vaishnavi-Varma/Music_P/README.md

 # Music_Player
 I have built a Music Player using html , css , javascript.
+You can also toggle from light mode to dark mode by tapping the moon icon.
 You can play , pause the music.
 You can also play the next song , and also the previous song.
 You can also tap on shuffle button to play any random song.